 Dismantling Racism - Creating Intercultural Justice

 PSR is in an exciting time of transition as an institution.
 That transition impacts every area of our work.
 As we seek to hold true to our commitments to historical and emerging faith communities, we are also striving to expand our reach to include persons actively engaged in spiritual and social change.
 Some of those partners are within faith communities - many are not.
-The Changemaker Fellowship Program and the new Certificate in Spiritual and Social Change reflect that commitment, especially in our efforts to live faithfully to promote and build a world where inclusion and racial equity prevail.

 - developing and monitoring a holistic plan focused on the elimination of systemic and institutional racism